xlladdins/xll/docs/Excel4MacrosE-G.md

 | 1                 | Publisher           |
 | 2                 | Subscriber          |

-Edition\_name    is the name of the edition you want to change the edition options for or to perform actions on.
+Edition\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the edition you want to change the edition options for or to perform actions on.
 If edition\_name is omitted, reference is required.

-Reference    specifies the range (given in text form as a name or an R1C1-style reference) occupied by the publisher or subscriber.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies the range (given in text form as a name or an R1C1-style reference) occupied by the publisher or subscriber.

   - > Reference is required if you have more than one publisher or
     > subscriber of edition\_name on the active workbook.
 Use reference